Chemists Convene In Denver

-Hurricane Irene on the nation’s East Coast hindered travel to Denver earlier this week, but once attendees arrived for the 242nd American Chemical Society national meeting, the city offered a gloriously sunny welcome.
+Hurricane Irene on the nation’s East Coast hindered travel to Denver last week, but once attendees arrived for the 242nd American Chemical Society national meeting, the city offered a gloriously sunny welcome.

 More than 10,000 chemists and other visitors attended the meeting, including approximately 2,400 students and 1,000 exposition exhibitors.
 The on-site ACS Career Fair hosted more than 50 employers and 760 job seekers, who had access to more than 260 available positions.
 The online Virtual Career Fair attracted nearly 4,000 job seekers, more than a dozen employers, and more than 360 jobs.
 The career fairs featured numerous career and professional development workshops.

-Climate scientist Susan Solomon of the University of Colorado, Boulder, presented the Kavli Foundation Innovations in Chemistry Lecture on ozone depletion and climate change.
-Other events at the meeting included symposia celebrating the centennial of the Gibbs Medal and of Marie Curie’s Nobel Prize in Chemistry, and a session on communicating chemistry to the public
+Climate scientist Susan Solomonof the University of Colorado, Boulder, presented The Kavli Foundation Innovations in Chemistry lecture on ozone depletion and climate change.
+Other events at the meeting included symposia celebrating the centennial of the Willard Gibbs Medal and of Marie Curie’s Nobel Prize in Chemistry and a session on communicating chemistry to the public.

 The Committee on Budget & Finance met in Denver to review the society’s 2011 financial performance.
 Revenues are expected to reach $468.5 million by year-end, while net contribution from operations is projected to total $18.3 million, or $5.0 million more than had been budgeted.

-Also during the meeting, ACS released a report on “Innovation, Chemistry, and Jobs”.
-The Board of Directors voted to include funding in the 2012 proposed budget for a new program related to the report’s recommendations: the ACS Entrepreneurship Initiative, which will provide training and resources to ACS members pursuing entrepreneurial endeavors.
+Also during the meeting, ACS released a report on “Innovation, Chemistry & Jobs” (see page 14).
+The board of directors voted to include funding in the 2012 proposed budget for a new program related to the report’s recommendations: the ACS Entrepreneurship Initiative, which will provide training and resources to ACS members pursuing entrepreneurial endeavors.
 At its open meeting, the board hosted a discussion about ACS programs for members facing employment challenges.

-A more divisive matter involved the Committee on Divisional Activities’ recommendation that the Division of Petroleum Chemistry be dissolved and that its assets and members be combined with those of the Division of Fuel Chemistry, under the new name of the Division of Energy & Fuels, effective Dec.
+A more divisive matter involved a recommendation that the Division of Petroleum Chemistry be dissolved and that its assets and members be combined with those of the Division of Fuel Chemistry, under the new name of the Division of Energy & Fuels, effective Dec.
 31.

 In other business, the council approved the probationary Division of Catalysis Science & Technology for full division status and approved its proposed bylaws.
 And the council approved the “Petition on Position Statements,” which amends the society’s bylaws to allow for a clear development process when the society crafts statements on specific issues that touch on chemistry.